 Remember, your NG-457 money is available to creditors.

-So, before you contribute to your NG-457, you should be intimately familiar with your employer’s financial situation.
+Before you contribute to your NG-457, you should be intimately familiar with your employer’s financial situation.
 What’s their bond rating?
 How much cash on hand do they have?
 Have there been any recent changes that would lead you to believe there are financial troubles?

-Many 457 distribution plans require you to take the lump sum upon leaving.
+For example, many 457 distribution plans require you to take the lump sum upon leaving.
 That’s a huge loss to taxes.
 Who wants to pay taxes on an additional $250,000-500,000 when you retire or leave your employer?
+Particularly if it bumps you into the next tax bracket.

 That’s what happens if you are forced to take the lump sum.
 So, if the lump sum is the only option, consider using a taxable account instead.

 Take Home: Should I Invest in my 457 plan?